stephane-caron/awesome-open-source-robots/README.md

 ## Can I join Tast's Robots?

 We hope you can, the more the merrier!
 Robots can join as soon as they are both hardware- and software-reproducible.
-Check out the [contribution guidelines](CONTRIBUTING.md) for details, and [open a issue](https://github.com/tasts-robots/us/issues) for review if you check all the boxes!
+Check out the [contribution guidelines](CONTRIBUTING.md) for details, and [open an issue](https://github.com/tasts-robots/us/issues) for review if you check all the boxes!